n-azimi/Files/QNN/README.md

     for j in range(i + 1, num_qubits):
         qml.CNOT(wires=[i, j])
 ```
-Use case: Maximum entanglement for capturing complex patterns, at cost of circuit depth

 ### 8.4 Star Entanglement Ansatz
 Description: One central qubit entangled with all others